School of Mathematics and Physics

 From pure, applied and industrial mathematics to quantum theory and particle physics, our school has many study and research pathways.
 Our collaborative and nurturing approach to teaching helps our students learn in an open environment, allowing them to challenge themselves and others.

-We have a proven track record in giving students the tools to succeed in employment — 91% of our students are in work or further study within 15 months of graduating (HESA Graduate Outcomes Survey conducted in 2019), and we have a 98% overall student satisfaction score (NSS, 2018).
+We have a proven track record in giving students the tools to succeed in employment — 91% of our students are in work or further study within 15 months of graduating (HESA Graduate Outcomes Survey conducted in 2019).

 Gender equality commitment